 The San Francisco State University Retirement Association awards grants to faculty and staff for career-related travel.
 When funds are available, travel grants are awarded annually, alternating yearly between faculty (even-numbered years) and staff (odd-numbered years).
 This year (2022-2023) there will be ten grants in total, five for staff, and five for faculty.

 All faculty (tenured/tenure-track/lecturer appointed .4 or more/FERP) and staff appointed half-time or more are eligible.
 Management Personnel Plan (MPP) personnel and adjunct faculty are not eligible.

 Grant application schedule

-Travel grants are publicized and applications are invited in announcements placed in at least two issues of CampusMemo in February.
+Travel grants are publicized and applications are invited in announcements placed in at least two issues of CampusMemo in October and February.

 The Travel Grants Committee reviews applications and selects awards annually based on the strength of the proposal: its value to the applicant's work at SF State and to students and other members of the University community.
 The Committee is composed of at least three members of the Retirement Association Board.
 Award recipients will be selected from as many different units as feasible.
 The selection process is competitive; if you find later that you cannot use the grant, you may not use it for another purpose.